kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 {{< figure src="/images/blog/2023-08-15-kubernetes-1.28-blog/kubernetes-1.28.png" alt="Kubernetes 1.28 Planternetes logo" class="release-logo" >}}

 Each Kubernetes release is the culmination of the hard work of thousands of individuals from our community.
-The people behind this release are industry veterans, parents, others are students, and other folks of diverse experience, contributing our unique experience to create a collective artifact with global impact.
+The people behind this release come from a wide range of backgrounds, some of us industry veterans, parents, others students and newcomers to open-source.
+We combine our unique experience to create a collective artifact with global impact.

 Much like a garden, our release has ever-changing growth, challenges and opportunities.
 This theme celebrates the meticulous care, intention and efforts to get the release to where we are today.
 Harmoniously together, we grow better.